-The river is named for the Osage Indians who lived in the area at the time of the arrival of the first European settlers.
+The river is named after the Osage Indians who lived in the area when the first European settlers arrived.
 The historic waterway presented significant navigation difficulties for early settlers because of its fluctuating water levels, shallow pools, and sand bars caused by its tight meandering course through the hills.

 When including its tributaries, its source is in the southern part of Wabaunsee County, Kansas.
 It flows eastward through Osage and Franklin Counties into Miami County, where it changes its course toward the southeast and crosses the state line near the center of Linn County.
-From there, it continues eastward through the Missouri counties of Bates, St. Clair, Benton, Camden, and Miller and finally, empties into the Missouri River a few miles below Jefferson City.
-In high water, it is navigable for small boats for a distance of about 200 miles.
+From there, it continues eastward through the Missouri counties of Bates, St. Clair, Benton, Camden, and Miller and finally empties into the Missouri River a few miles below Jefferson City.
+It is navigable for small boats for about 200 miles in high water.

 Beginning in 1922, Bagnell Dam was constructed primarily for electricity to form the Lake of the Ozarks.
-After nine years it was complete, which ended commercial navigation of the river.
+After nine years, it was complete, which ended commercial river navigation.
 Truman Dam was authorized by the Flood Control Act of 1954 and completed in 1979.
 It is located in Warsaw, Missouri.